niuers/niuers.github.io/_posts/2021-04-02-Longest Substring with At Least K Repeating Characters (LC395).md

 3. Different solutions
     1. The solution is using the sliding window, which takes `O(n)`.
-The main point is to fix the number of unique character first.
+The main point is to fix the number of unique character in each run first.
+This makes it easier to shrink/expand the window while sliding.
 This is very hard to think about.

 4. Mistakes